mklein994/dynamic_wallpaper/README.md

 # these are the defaults
 [wallpaper]
-# The total number of images
-count = 16
-# The image to use just as the sun appears
+# Number of images to use during the day time.
-daybreak = 2
+day_images = 13
-# The image to use just as the moon shows up
+# Number of images to use at night.
+These follow the day time images.
-nightfall = 13
+night_images = 3
 ```

 Here's my setup for how I use this.
 It uses `feh(1)` and a systemd timer.